michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0014.md

 - adj: having an illustrious reputation; respected
 - adj: exerting influence by reason of high status or prestige
 ### Family
+- prestigious: prestigiously, prestigiousness+
-prestigious: prestigiously, prestigiousness+;prestige: prestiges, prestigious
+- prestige: prestiges, prestigious
 ### Examples
 - He is determined to earn a degree from a prestigious university to back up his professional basketball aspirations.
 - Rejection from a prestigious art academy in Japan strengthened his resolve to gain recognition for his individualized approach.